 - Scaling or blistering

 The best way to handle contact allergy is to determine and avoid the irritant.
 Treatments can include ointments or creams in order to provide relief to the symptoms.
-Antihistamines can be given to prevent an allergic reaction.
+Use antihistamines to prevent an allergic reaction.
 In serious cases, an anti-inflammatory medication such as prednisone can be given.

 This type of allergy is the most common particularly hay fever which is hypersensitivity to pollen.
 Individuals allergic to pollen suffer from runny noses, sneezing and watery eyes.
-Aside from pollen, allergies are also triggered by other airborne allergens such as mold, fungi, dust mites and pet dander.
-In one study conducted, it was discovered that exposure to certain fungi will make children more prone to developing other types of allergies including asthma.
+Aside from pollen, allergies occur due to other airborne allergens such as mold, fungi, dust mites and pet dander.
+In one study, exposure to certain fungi will make children more prone to developing other types of allergies including asthma.